cioc/checkpoint/README.md

 A key/val store for checkpointing python objects to AWS S3.
 The current serialization is pickle.
 I'm working on improving everything.

+A built this for saving the output of long running python scripts for later use.

 Look how simple:

 ```python